elixir-circuits/circuits_spi/README.md

 found in the [Kernel.SpecialForms documentation](https://hexdocs.pm/elixir/Kernel.SpecialForms.html#%3C%3C%3E%3E/1)
 and by running `h <<>>` at the IEx prompt.

+## FAQ

-### Can I help maintain elixir_circuits?
+### Where can I get help?

-Yes!
-If your life has been improved by `spi` and you want to give back, it would be great to have new energy put into this project.
-Please email me.
+The hardest part is communicating with a device for the first time.
+The issue is usually unrelated to `ElixirCircuits.I2C`.
+If you expand your searches to include Python and C forums, you'll frequently find the answer.

+If that fails, try posting a question to the [Elixir Forum](https://elixirforum.com/).
+Tag the question with `Nerves` and it will have a good chance of getting to the right people.
+Feel free to do this even if you're not using Nerves.

 # License

-This library draws much of its design and code from the Erlang/ALE project which is licensed under the Apache License, Version 2.0.
-As such, it is licensed similarly.
+Code from the library is licensed under the Apache License, Version 2.0.